Working for happiness is our very nature. But that doesn’t mean you won’t face sorrow. It’s an important part of your search for authentic happiness.

 Imagine a world without such gifts.
 That would be a true tragedy.

-Remember that you have done something right enough to recognize the value of the gift.
-You don’t feel sorrow for something you don’t cherish.
-And it is never too late to feel such gratitude, to cherish.
-That is the beauty of the gift.
+Remember that you’ve done something right enough to identify the value of the gift.
+You don’t feel sorrow for something you don’t value.
+And it’s never too late to feel such gratitude, to value.

 You may no longer be able to get what or who it’s that you hurt for the back.
 But the abundance of the gift remains.
 Your sorrow proves it.
 So, embrace it.

 It’ll help you remain aware of the greater happiness that the sorrow is draped within.
 It’ll help you move toward all the joys you so deserve.
 And there’s plenty of them.
 They too are waiting for you.